-Garner moved to New York in 1944 and he recorded with Charlie Parker in 1947.
-This is bebop by rote, cascading and coruscating solo lines for sure, strident, bass acciaccatura notes on the dominant, stabbed chords and other keyboard tics copied from Bud Powell, but when accompanying Parker, Garner is wooden and unsure and a fish out of water.
-His walk-on part in the main jazz fold is completed by an oft-used, stock photo of 52nd Street, Manhattan’s bebop boulevard that housed many of the vibrant clubs of the day: Garner’s name is on the billboard of the Three Deuces.
+Garner moved to New York in 1944 and recorded with Charlie Parker in 1947.
+This was bebop by rote.
+His solo lines coruscate for sure.
+Strident, bass acciaccatura notes on the dominant, stabbed chords and other keyboard tics have been copied from Bud Powell.
+Yet when accompanying Parker, Garner is wooden, certainly unsure, and like a fish out of water.
+This is the only time that Garner engages with mainstream jazz, and his walk-on part is completed by an often used stock photo of Garner’s name high on the billboard of the Three Deuces in 52nd Street, Manhattan’s bebop boulevard that housed many of the vibrant clubs of the day.
 But the truth is that he was always a musical loner.
-Bebop, in keyboard parlance, was not the full seven octaves and was weighted to the pianist’s right hand; Garner ran up and down the keyboard with two full fisted hands and was not inclined to cut his musical cloth to accommodate others.
-By the early 1950s his musical voice is pronounced and he took flight.
-His manner of playing became so secure and comfortable in its individuality that even today he remains a backwater of the jazz idiom, an outpost who failed not only to take on new ideas throughout his career but offered no coat-tails upon which acolytes could ride.
-Garner is a church brass of which no rubbing can be made, and any rubbing would be seen immediately for what it is – grand theft.
+Bebop, in keyboard parlance, did not embrace the full seven octaves and was weighted to the pianist’s right hand, whereas Garner ran up and down the keyboard with two full fisted hands.
+Moreover, he was not inclined to cut his musical cloth to accommodate others.
+By the early 1950s his musical voice is pronounced; the manner of his playing is so secure and comfortable in its individuality that even today he remains a backwater of the jazz idiom, and he offered no coat-tails upon which acolytes could ride: Garner is the church brass of which no rubbing can be made, and any rubbing would be seen immediately for what it is – grand theft.

 One of his trademarks was to bolt on a random introduction to a piece, often two handed and disjointed burlesque or gibberish that would depict, say, two cats fighting in a phone box, and seldom did the introduction relate to the song’s content: it teased his audience but was naff and exhibitionist.
-He was known for his ballad playing, yet all I hear is rhapsodic tinsel, indulgent and gushing left hand smooch with an excess of pedal; Liberace could have done worse but few others in the history of popular piano.
-Yet for all the musical candyfloss and his saccharine tooth, Erroll Garner’s voice was not just sweet but bold and precise.
+He was known for his ballad playing, yet all I hear often is rhapsodic tinsel, indulgent and gushing left hand smooch with an excess of pedal; Liberace could have done worse but few others in the history of popular piano.
+Yet for all the musical candyfloss and his saccharine musical tooth, Erroll Garner’s voice was not just sweet but bold and precise.
 He wished to communicate and entertain, to impart joy.
 If only for a brief moment he bolted urbanity to the commonplace, hyperbole to the throwaway.
 Above all else he wanted to kid you that he was not just heartfelt but profound: he was a one-night stand that sought to offer love and affection, and I love him for that.